eugenesoo/tictactoe-cli/README.md

 ## instructions
 Not much, really.
-- copy the code from index.js to chrome's inspector tool.
+- copy the code from index.js to chrome's inspector tool (lol).
 - run it.
 - create a new game via `const gameName = new TicTacToe(player1Name, player2Name)`